swcarpentry/make-novice/solutions.md

 > * Add the script and `.png` files to the archive.
 > * Remove all auto-generated files (`.dat`, `.png`,
 >   `analysis.tar.gz`).
+> Finally, many Makefiles define a default [phony target](reference.html#phony-target) called `all` that will build what the Makefile has been written to build (e.g. in our case, `analysis.tar.gz`).
+As others may assume your Makefile confirms to convention and supports an `all` target, add an `all` target to your Makefile (Hint: this rule has a single dependency but no actions).

 ~~~{.bash}
 # config.mk